betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 display current velocity, the astronauts would perform the following keystrokes, `Verb`, `0`, `6`, `Noun`, `6`, `0`, `Enter`.
 The Verb code `06` means to display some data in decimal.
 The Noun code `60` means the data for velocity.
-The keystrokes, `Verb`, `3`, `7`, `Noun`, `0`, `1`, `Enter` meant to begin a pre-launch program to align the Inertial Measurement Unit (IMU).
+The keystrokes, `Verb`, `3`, `7`, `Noun`, `0`, `1`, `Enter` meant to begin a pre-launch major mode program to align the Inertial Measurement Unit (IMU).
 More on that later from an experience on Apollo 8.

 ![Apollo DSKY in Command-Service Module (CSM)](https://github.com/betterscientificsoftware/images/raw/master/Blog_0719_agc_dsky.png)